 In this unit children will be exploring mark making through different drawing materials and beginning to draw from observation using faces and self-portraits as a stimulus.

-Mark making with wax crayons.
+What happens when I use wax crayons to make different marks and rub over textures?
 To investigate the marks and patterns made by different textures.

-Mark making with felt tips.
+What patterns can I make with my felt tip?
 To use a felt tip to make patterns.

-Mark making with chalk.
+What different marks can I make with chalk?
 To make controlled large and small movements.
 To compare different ways of making marks and drawing.

 ELG: Fine Motor Skills: Use a range of small tools, including scissors, paint brushes and cutlery.